jfbu/mathastext/README.md

 correct most of the main problems which were introduced with the massive use of mathematically active characters in versions 1.2 and 1.2b.

-* It is indeed a thorny point when one wants to modify only in math mode how an active character acts, without breaking things.
-The package now does that /only/ if the activation appears to originate in the Babel system, as it is then possible to modify appropriately the Babel macros `\user@active<char>` and `\normal@char<char>`.
-The relevant issues are discussed in section 2.10 of the user manual, in the test file mathastexttestalphabets.tex, and in the source code comments to the macro `\mst@mathactivate`.
+* It is indeed a thorny point when one wants to modify an active character in math mode only (without breaking usage in label's and ref's for example).
+  The package now does that _only_ if the activation originated in the Babel system as it is then possible to modify appropriately the Babel macros `\user@active<char>` and `\normal@char<char>`, at the time of entering math mode (mathastext does all its activation job at `\everymath` and `\everydisplay`).

+  The relevant issues are discussed in section 2.10 of the user manual, in the test file mathastexttestalphabets.tex, and in the source code comments for macro `\mst@mathactivate`.
 The inherent incompatibility of Babel with packages having made mathematically active the characters itself makes document active is circumvented by this interference of mathastext.
 A generally applicable Babel patch could be derived from the method used by mathastext.

-* The technique of mathematical activation is maintained only for the characters which are not catcode active (at the entrance in math mode, as mathastext does all its activation job at `\everymath` and `\everydisplay`).
+  For the non catcode active characters, mathematical activation is used.
+  This is done at the entrance in math mode.

 * Sadly, the feature of added italic corrections introduced in version 1.2b did not behave as described in the user manual, due to